 2. Flow Evaluation

-During the flow evaluation, we run water to make sure your pump and well can keep up with the demand.
+During the flow evaluation, we run water to ensure your pump and well can meet the demand.
 This is a great way to determine if there are other, more serious issues in your well system.

 3. Switch Analysis